vinceskahan/v5wiki/dashboards.md

 ## Use case 2: Custom weeWX reports

-Generate reports using the built-in plotting and template mechanisms built-in.
+Generate reports using the plotting and template mechanisms included in weeWX.
 These reports consist of text, RSS XML, HTML, and image files.
 Templates are written using the Cheetah and dot-code syntax built-in to weeWX.

 *Update frequency:* Reports are generated/updated once per archive interval.